verdx/MANET_2324/WifiAware_code/README.md

-# Device To Device Streaming on mobile phones
+# Device To Device Streaming on Mobile Phones

-Repositorio de investigación
+Repositorio del proyecto